albertoxamin/getground-assigment/README.md

 # GetGround End Year Party Service

+> Alberto Xamin 2023

+> Note please use the revised postman, as the ID are capitalized and some return statuses didn't match

 ## Development Setup

 To get you started, first of all start your development db instance.